SoSS Community Partnership Fund

 Applications must be made via an application form, which includes:

-- A short description of the proposal, including how it embeds co-production and partnership working, and how it will contribute toward the University’s SR goals
+- A short description of the proposal outlining its aims and objectives, including how it embeds co-production and partnership working, and how it will contribute towards one or more of the University’s SR and civic engagement goals of social inclusion, prosperous communities, better health, cultural engagement and/or environmental sustainability;

-- Spending breakdown of the amount requested (Matched funding is welcome; please also provide details of any matched funding)
+- Spending breakdown of the amount requested (Matched funding is welcome and please provide details of any matched funding, if applicable);

-- Brief outline how EDI will be embedded in the proposed project
+- A brief outline of how EDI will be embedded in the proposed project.

 Application forms and letters of support must be sent to email@example.com